 It is also possible to obtain leniency in sentencing.
 A recent analysis published by the Miami Herald indicated that actual sentences for DUI manslaughter vary widely case to case, depending on the county, the judge, the victim, the defendant’s criminal history and the efforts by victims’ families to influence the outcome.
 It is important for the accused to hire a skilled and experienced DUI attorney who is knowledgeable in Florida law to obtain the best possible outcome.

 If you have been charged with DUI manslaughter in Florida, the attorneys at Largey Law can provide you with a solid defense and present strong evidence justifying a reduced sentence.
-To schedule a free initial consultation, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation, contact us online.
 We have offices in Tavares, Clermont and Inverness.